legendarycode3/mastering-javaScript-course/README.md

 the user's browser), the introduction of runtime environments like Node.js has enabled JavaScript to also be used for server-side (back-end) development. </br>
 3.)
-Dynamic Typing Variables in JavaScript do not have a fixed data type, offering flexibility but also the potential for runtime errors in larger projects.
+Dynamic Typing Variables in JavaScript do not have a fixed data type, offering flexibility but also the potential for runtime errors in larger projects. </br>
+4.)
+Event-Driven It can respond to user actions (events) like clicks, form inputs, and

    ✔️ **Three (3) major technologies we use in creating website, they include:** <br/>